 The Best Time of Year to Dive the Philippines and Other FAQs

 Check out the video below, filmed by PADI’s AmbassaDiver™ from the Philippines Claude Evangelista.
-It was shot entirely in the Philippines and features footage from three of the destinations mentioned in this article: Puerto Galera, Malapascua and Moalboal.
+It was shot at some of the best diving destinations in the Philippines and features footage from three of the destinations mentioned in this article: Puerto Galera, Malapascua, and Moalboal.

-Contact the experts at PADI Travel® for assistance choosing the very best place to dive the Philippines based on your travel preferences, diving experience and budget.
+Contact the experts at PADI Travel® for assistance in choosing the very best diving destinations in the Philippines based on your travel preferences, diving experience and budget.
 For more information about where to scuba dive in the Philippines, check out the articles below.

 Learn More About Diving in the Philippines